monkey-projects/blog-fn/README.md

 holds the application configuration.

 In order to deploy to production, an new tag must be created starting with `v`.
-The tag name will then be used for the GCP AppEngine version.
-For
+The pipeline number will then be used for the GCP AppEngine version, since GCP does not support decimal points in the version name.
+For example:
-example:
 ```bash
 $ git tag -m "Release 1.0" v1.0
 $ git push origin v1.0
 ```

-This will start the build pipeline to deploy a new version called `v1.0`.
-Ideally, this coincides with the version specified in the `deps.edn`, or the version should be passed on the command line.
+This will start the build pipeline to deploy a new version, called after the pipeline number.
+This makes it easier to retrace the exact code that is deployed.

 ## More links